-- Look after the beach: Cleethorpes has an award-winning beach, let’s keep it that way.
+- Look after the beach: Cleethorpes has a beautiful beach, let’s keep it that way.
 Dogs are banned from the main beach from Good Friday to 30 September.

 - Look after wildlife: Cleethorpes is internationally important for wading birds.
 Keep dogs under control and stay on the main footpaths so you don’t disturb the wildlife.

 - Look after yourself and your dog: Cleethorpes has fast incoming tides.
 Leave sand banks six hours before high tide.
 Stay away from the mud.

 Dogs are not allowed on Cleethorpes beach between the leisure centre and Wonderland groyne from Good Friday to 30 September.

 Signs carrying clear reminders that dogs are not allowed on the beach are prominently displayed in the area where the ban is enforced.

 Dog walkers will be fined £100 if they take their dogs on the restricted section of beach.